 Clients and agents understand jury service is a legal obligation

-According to Derek Kelly, managing director of contractor accountant ClearSky, jury service affects very few limited company contractors.
-“It’s a statutory obligation and contractors are legally obliged to attend court,” explains Kelly, “so in most cases the client and agency accept that the contractor is unable to perform their services for the period of service.”
+Jury service affects very few limited company contractors.
+However, it is a statutory obligation, and so if a contractor is chosen for jury service, in most cases the client and agency accept that the contractor is unable to perform their services for the period of service.

-In Kelly’s experience, though, contractors stand a good chance of being excused from Jury service if they request it.
-“Contractors often do have a mission-critical role that enables them to defer or be excused from service.
+In some circumstances you may stand a good chance of being excused from Jury service if you request it.
+It is accepted that some contractors often have a mission-critical role that enables them to defer or be excused from service.

-“A specialist MoD security cleared contractor completing the final software patch on a vital weapons system who would be impossible to replace at short notice is likely to be granted a deferment!”
+For example, a specialist MoD security cleared contractor completing the final software patch on a vital weapons system who would be impossible to replace at short notice is likely to be granted a deferment!

 Umbrella contractors must inform their employer